WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ### Support for filtering within Aggregation

-In an aggregation query, filters can be applied for all the aggregations or for individual aggregations; this is referred to as global filter and sub-filter support.
+In an aggregation query, filters can be applied for all the aggregations or for individual aggregations, which are referred to as global filters and sub-filters respectively.

 When filtering has to be applied to all aggregations, the top-level `filter` and extFilter arguments can be used.
 Refer to the [Filtering section](#support-for-filtering-data) for more details on the syntax and usage.
 Refer to the below general syntax for global filtering support.